India–Sweden relations

 India–Sweden relations are the bilateral ties between India and Sweden.
 Sweden recognised India's independence from the United Kingdom in 1947; both nations established formal diplomatic relations in 1949.
 India has an embassy in Stockholm, while Sweden has an embassy in New Delhi and honorary consulates in Chennai, Kolkata and Mumbai.

+Prime Minister of Sweden Ulf Kristersson with Prime Minister of India Narendra Modi and Ursula von der Leyen in Sweden, May 2026.

-About 10,000 Indian citizens reside and work in Sweden, along with a further 9,000 persons of Indian origin; both groups are mainly employed in business or professional fields.
+About 40,000 Indian citizens reside and work in Sweden, along with a further 20,000 persons of Indian origin; both groups are mainly employed in business or professional fields.

 Historical relations

 Contact between Sweden and the Indian subcontinent dates from at least the 8th century AD and the era of the Vikings.
 In 1954, a small bronze Buddha statue was discovered during archaeological excavations of an 8th-century Viking ship on Helgö, Sweden; now on display at the Swedish History Museum, the statue is thought to have been made in present-day Kashmir around the 5th century AD In March 2015, PostNord Sverige released a postage stamp depicting the statue.

 During the mid-18th century, the newly established Swedish East India Company attempted to gain a trading foothold in India through ports in Bengal and at Surat in Gujarat; though a few of the company's ventures in India were profitable, the already long-established competition from the rival British, French and Dutch East India companies soon forced Sweden to focus on trading with China.

 Bilateral ties date back to 1949, with Indian Prime Minister Jawaharlal Nehru visiting Sweden in 1957.

 Prime Minister Indira Gandhi led the Indian delegation at the 1972 UN Conference on the Human Environment in Stockholm.
 In the 1980s, both countries collaborated on nuclear disarmament within the Six-Nation Peace Summit.
 Sweden co-hosted the Stockholm+50 conference in 2022, where India's delegation participated in discussions on climate and sustainability.

 Several Swedish firms established branches in India during the early 20th century, notably Ericsson, Swedish Match and ASEA (now part of the ABB Group).
 SKF established a small branch in Kolkata in 1923; after Indian independence, SKF India Ltd was incorporated in 1961, establishing a bearing factory in Pune, Maharashtra two years later.
 Sweden hosted the first India-Nordic Summit in 2018, strengthening ties between India and the Nordic region.

 Historically, India has maintained a strong relationship with Russia, a point of divergence with Sweden, which views Russia as a security threat.